tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 Many tools can parse valid DITA XML and transform the content into different outputs.
 The Swagger specification works similarly, only the specification is entirely different, since you’re describing an API instead of a help topic.

 The official description of the Swagger specification is available in a [Github repository](https://github.com/OAI/OpenAPISpecification).
-Some of these elements are `{path}`, `parameters`, `responses`, and `security`.
+Some of these elements are `path`, `parameters`, `responses`, and `security`.
 Each of these elements is actually an “object” (instead of an XML element) that holds a number of fields and arrays.

 In the Swagger specification, your endpoints are `paths`.
 If you had an endpoint called “pet", your Swagger specification for this endpoint might look as follows: